MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.0_experiments.rst

 How to make a simple experiment
 ===============================

-The main purpose of Mushroom is to simplify the scripting of RL experiments.
-A standard example of a script to run an experiment in Mushroom, consists of:
+The main purpose of MushroomRL is to simplify the scripting of RL experiments.
+A standard example of a script to run an experiment in MushroomRL, consists of:

 * an **initial part** where the setting of the experiment are specified;
 * a **middle part** where the experiment is run;